Parampaa/Hacking_Huawei_HG8012H_ONT/README.md

 0             0x0             JFFS2 filesystem, little endian
 ```

 Bingo!.
-In this way Binwalk identifies the entire area as a single file system, so we can proceed to extract it and expect consistent results.
+This way Binwalk identifies the entire area as a single file system, so we can proceed to extract it and expect consistent results.
 We add the parameter "-e" to extract:

 ```console
 logon@logonlap:~$sudo binwalk -y jffs2 -e Afile_system_trim2.bin